animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Truncation is key to efficient optimization: see “sparse attention”.

 Furthermore, for the mechanism of wave-particle duality, see beam search, nucleus sampling, etc. other truncation strategies.

+## Language:

+Notice how all of us have been cryptically aware of this the whole time.